NatLibFi/ekirjasto-android-core/RELEASING.md

 To create a new release, create a branch of the form `release/<version>`.
 For example, the release branch name could be `release/1.2.3` or `release/3.20.1-suffix`.

+Increase the version number in `gradle.properties` (e.g. `ekirjasto.versionName=1.2.3`).

 Edit these files for the changelog (will be visible to users in Google Play):
-- `/simplified-app-ekirjasto/metadata/fi-FI/changelogs/default.txt`
-- `/simplified-app-ekirjasto/metadata/en-US/changelogs/default.txt`
-- `/simplified-app-ekirjasto/metadata/sv-SE/changelogs/default.txt`
+- `simplified-app-ekirjasto/metadata/<language>/changelogs/default.txt`

-When a release branch is created, the `android-release` workflow will:
+When a release branch is created, the `android-release` workflow:
-- perform release checks
+- performs release checks
     - the version number must increase from the main branch (any suffix is ignored here)
     - there must not be any uncommitted Transifex strings
-        - these should be downloaded using `./transifex.sh`
+        - these should be downloaded using `./scripts/transifex.sh`
-            - fill in the Transifex secret and token in `local.properties`
+            - see `--help` for setting the Transifex token and secret
-- build both debug and release builds for all flavors
+- builds both debug and release builds for all flavors
-- upload builds to different tracks in Google Play Console
+- uploads builds to different tracks in Google Play Console

 If the release checks and everything else in the CI workflow goes okay, the build flavors will be uploaded to the following tracks: